 Facebook & WhatsApp: another data breach proving how little control users have

-⚠️ Another day, another data breach.
-But this one is different and has been happening for 10 years.
+Another day, another data breach.
+However, this one is different, having gone submerging for ten years.

 ⚠️ This case is a reminder that we are losing control over our data in the first place.